by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 I haven't checked the ternary system yet.
 #-------------------------------------------------------------

+I was unable to obtain values ​​close to those found in the literature.
+I apologize for this being due to my lack of ability.

 #-------------------------------------------------------------
 MoSi: The convergence conditions were tightened to calculate the elastic modulus of Mo5Si3. init.mod variable ftol equal 1.0e-8 -> 1.0e-10 variable maxiter equal 100 -> 10000
 variable maxeval equal 1000 -> 1000000
+Note: It's nowhere near the value of a very good document.
+I'm sure I've still got it wrong somewhere.
 #-------------------------------------------------------------

-I was unable to obtain values ​​close to those found in the literature.
-I apologize for this being due to my lack of ability.

 #-------------------------------------------------------------
 NiTiC: NiTi is close to the literature, but the elastic constants of TiC and NiC do not match.